elemel/fungeoneer/answers/06-pieces-of-eight.md

-# Answer to Chapter 6: Octagram
+# Answer to Chapter 6: Pieces of Eight

 You leave the dungeon after 23,503 steps.